qrdai/qrdai.github.io/_pages/about.md

 - **Evaluating and advancing complex and composite real-world capabilities of LLMs**.
   I am especially interested in training LLMs to (1) proactively explore and discover, (2) leverage ambiguity in strategic communications, and (3) balance accurate reasoning with controllable creativity.

+In the past, I have mainly worked on data-centric topics of post-training, including data selection, data attribution, and data-efficient supervision paradigms.
+I still enjoy following the latest advances of these data-centric techniques, and am always excited about applying them to achieve my dynamic research goals.

 <!-- <details>
 <summary><strong>Extending the generalization scope of reasoning and thinking behaviors of LLMs.</strong></summary>